fernan2lopezkto/holbertonschool-higher_level_programming/javascript-web_jquery/README.md

 ## Task 7.
 Star wars character

-Write a JavaScript script that fetches the character name from this "URL: https://swapi-api.hbtn.io/api/people/5/?format=json"
+Write a JavaScript script that fetches the character name from this URL: https://swapi-api.hbtn.io/api/people/5/?format=json

 - The name must be displayed in the HTML tag DIV#character<br>
 - You can’t use document.querySelector to select the HTML tag<br>